upros/brski-cloud/anima-brski-cloud.md

 ## Network Connectivity

 The assumption is that the pledge already has network connectivity prior to connecting to the cloud registrar.
-The pledge must have an IP address, must be able to make DNBS queries, and must be able to send HTTP requests to the cloud registrar.
+The pledge must have an IP address, must be able to make DNS queries, and must be able to send HTTP requests to the cloud registrar.
 The pledge operator has already connected the pledge to the network, and the mechanism by which this has happened is out of scope of this document.

 # Initial Voucher Request